main banner

 The listing of three numbered 700 series squadrons relates that the three of them were grouped to form number 1 (Naval) Operational Training Unit.
 This permanently based group of about 100 Barracudas was based at Ronaldsway in the Isle of Man.
 This base was known as HMS Urley by the Royal Navy.
 It was here that airmen and officers trained in their various trades as pilots, navigators and gunners were brought together to form three man crews for the Fairey Barracuda torpedo bomber.

 This was not Roy Grummitt's first incident with the Barracuda.
 On the 23 May 1945, while with 767/769 Squadron undergoing deck landing training, his aircraft, serial number DR148, had its landing hook torn out causing the aircraft to crash into the port walkway of HMS Smiter which was at that time assigned to deck landing training.
 Roy would not live to see the anniversary of his landing in Ireland.
 The National Probate Calendar of 1947 records his death as: GRUMMITT Roy David of 84 Lowther-road Brighton died 10 June 1946 in an incident in Surrey.
 Administration to Aubrey Grummitt retired Grocer.
 His father Aubrey died only 18 months later with an address in Haugleton Road.
 The only information known so far about his death is the annotation on the naval-history.net website, indicating that he died in a road accident.
 At the time of his death, he was posted to HMS Gosling, the Royal Navy name for a land based establishment at Risley, near Warrington.
 It might be that he was posted there for administration purposes and not actually located at the facility.
 His listings in the 1945 and 1946 Royal Navy Lists only show is promotion from Acting Temporary Sub-Lieutenant (Air) to Temp.
 S/Lt (A) during late 1945.
+His death was reported on by the Sutton & Epsom Advertiser on the 20th June 1946.

 Gordon Campbell King, was an officer also, and was the aircraft's observer, or navigator.
 He was promoted to the rank of Temporary Sub-Lieutenant, the standard rank assigned to most Royal Navy Volunteer Reserve, Fleet Air Arm pilots and observers.
 One year after the landing in Ireland, the Navy lists show him to be serving in HMS Gannet, the shore station at Eglington in Northern Ireland, with 744 Squadron.
 He remained listed a reserve officer until at least 1958 in the Government Navy lists.
 Beyond that, little else is known of Midshipman King.
-Gordon came from Norfolk and died in 2003. his son was kind enough to make contact and provided the photos of his father and also one of the aircraft in the field in Wexford. its not clear if this was taken by Gordon or sent to him by a local person.
+Gordon came from Norfolk and died in 2003.
+His son was kind enough to make contact and provided the photos of his father and also one of the aircraft in the field in Wexford.
+It is not clear if this was taken by Gordon or sent to him by a local person.

 The remaining crew member is not confirmed in their identity.
 George Goldsmith the Telegraphist/Air Gunner cannot be easily identified as the name is rather common and no other information is known, such as an address or serial number.
 He would have been the rear gunner for the aircraft and would also have operated the radio equipment.